-Phonograph Music Player, earlier known as Gramophone, is a beautiful sleek and overall aesthetically pleasing visual example of what a material design music player should look like.
+Phonograph Music Player, earlier known as Gramophone, is a beautifully sleek and overall aesthetically pleasing visual example of what a material design music player should look like.
 If you haven’t heard of it, Phonograph is a music player for android that follows Google’s material design guidelines with fluid animations, colors that pop and of course core music player functionality.

-It may in fact be the most gorgeous looking music on the market today.
+It may, in fact, be the most gorgeous looking music on the market today.
 It is in beta, but that hasn’t stopped it from making an impact.
 Not to mention, Phonograph is completely free.
 For what it’s worth I’d say that’s a steal.

 What would Phonograph be without basic functionality?
 Just a pretty app, but it has brains as well as beauty.
 It includes an equalizer, playing queue, tag editor, artist biography, artist images as well as a playlist tab and more.
 Not to mention the developer has done a pretty good job exterminating bugs and adding new features with almost every update.
 Recently the developer has added the ability to change primary and accent colors giving users the option to make Phonograph their personalized home for music.